19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 Enforcement powers

-### Powers to inspect premises, etc., for Part 4 matters
+### Powers to inspect premises, etc., for Part 3A or 4 matters

 44\.—(1) An authorised officer may exercise all or any of the powers in this section for the purpose of —

-(a) ascertaining whether the provisions of Part 4 are being complied with or have been contravened; or
+(a) ascertaining whether the provisions of Part 3A or 4 are being complied with or have been contravened; or

+[Act 38 of 2018 wef 02/01/2019]

-(b) investigating any offence under Part 4.
+(b) investigating any offence under Part 3A or 4.

+[Act 38 of 2018 wef 02/01/2019]

 (2) An authorised officer may, at any reasonable time, do any of the following, without involving any search of any property or individual: